 Greater Manchester cycling and walking infrastructure proposal

-TfGM also today announced that a total of 15 new Bee Network cycling and walking schemes with a total value of £137m will be considered by Greater Manchester Combined Authority (GMCA) this week.
+TfGM also today announced that a total of 15 new Bee Network cycling and walking schemes with a total value of £129m will be considered by Greater Manchester Combined Authority (GMCA) this week.
 These schemes have been added to the ‘confirmed infrastructure’ layer of the map.
 For further information visit www.tfgm.com/bee.

 This guide will help to answer your questions about adding comments to the Bee Network Consultation map.
 If you have any issues, contact the Cycling and Walking team or the MappingGM team via the contact details below.